lokesh12190/NLP-based-Research-Paper-Filtering-and-Classification-System-on-virology-and-epidemology-papers/README.md

 ## Project Overview

 This solution addresses the task of filtering and classifying academic papers that discuss deep learning applications in virology and epidemiology.
 By leveraging semantic NLP techniques, it goes beyond simple keyword matching, allowing for more accurate and efficient identification of relevant papers.
-This is particularly useful for researchers needing to quickly locate pertinent studies from large datasets.

 ## Solution Components